Mercer County Nursing Home Abuse Lawyer

 Emotional manipulation can sometimes take the form of a person on staff stealing from an elder, or convincing them to give them money, credit cards, or bank cards.
 Withholding access to the elder’s bank account is another form financial abuse can take.

 An elder suffering from neglect is not having their daily needs attended to, including food, shelter, proper clothing, and hygiene.
 While neglect may be intentional, such as when a staff member is simply avoiding taking care of someone or shirking their duties, it can also be unintentional, often due to understaffing.
-Either way, neglect should never happen, and nursing homes can be held accountable for it.
+Either way, neglect should never happen, and nursing homes in Mercer County can be held accountable for it.

 What are the Potential Signs of Abuse and Neglect?